-Spartanburg Social Security Disability Attorneys
+Social Security Disability Lawyers in Spartanburg.
+SC

 Many people find that due to chronic mental and physical impairments that they are no longer able to sustain gainful employment and often seek Social Security Disability benefits.
 Even more of those people find that their initial application for benefits is turned down.
 The attorneys at Cummings & Lewis, LLC are intimately familiar with the many complex rules and regulations governing Social Security Disability benefits and have been successful in obtaining benefits for tens of thousands of individuals in the Upstate of South Carolina over the years.
 We handle Social Security Disability claims for individuals living in Spartanburg, Cherokee, Greenville, Union, Laurens and Anderson Counties.

 There are multiple factors that go into each Social Security case, and each case is as unique as the individuals who are seeking benefits.
 Chief among the factors used to determine your eligibility for benefits is that you have a condition or a combination of conditions that result in your inability to perform work on a full time basis.
 The other factors used to evaluate whether someone qualifies for disability benefits include: your age, education level, past relevant work, and any medical evidence that is available regarding your condition(s).
 Our firm understands that the application process can be long, overwhelming, and confusing.
 We are here to help.
 Whether you have just applied for benefits, or are appealing a prior denial, we are here to assist you.

 Choose the Best Spartanburg Security Disability Law Firm